Digitized counterdiabatic quantum critical dynamics: Results

 To evolve the ground state of an initial Hamiltonian $H_i$ into that of a final Hamiltonian $H_f$, one can introduce a time-dependent control parameter $\lambda(t)$ in the total Hamiltonian

-The scheduling function $\lambda(t)$ is chosen as a smooth function that changes from $\lambda(0) = 0$ to $\lambda(T) = 1$ at the final time~$T$.
+We choose a linear function $\lambda(t) = t/T$, which changes from $\lambda(0) = 0$ to $\lambda(T) = 1$ at the final time~$T$.
 If the change is sufficiently slow, the process is adiabatic.
-We use here a linear function $\lambda(t) = t/T$, as illustrated in~\figlabel{fig:schematic}b.
-Specifically, we implement the paramagnetic-to-ferromagnetic phase transition of the transverse-field Ising model (TFIM) with the initial and final Hamiltonians
+Specifically, we implement the paramagnetic-to-ferromagnetic phase transition of the TFIM with